sshang1995/Data-science-project/README.md

 # Data-science-project
-Using python to explore data and build predict model
+Using python, explore data and build model to predict user behavior